Imagine no possessions: Beatles memorabilia (virtually) up for auction | Entertainment

 Surging interest in crypto assets https://www.reuters.com/markets/europe/nft-sales-hit-25-billion-2021-growth-shows-signs-slowing-2022-01-10 has led traditional auction houses such as Christie's into NFT sales.
 The Lennon auction is run by Julien's Auctions and YellowHeart NFT and closes on Feb.
 7. Bids can be placed online or at a physical auction in Beverly Hills.
 Payments are allowed in various cryptocurrencies including bitcoin, ether and dogecoin.

 An unspecified portion of the proceeds will be donated to the White Feather Foundation, which Julian Lennon said in a Tweet would "offset" the carbon emissions linked to the auction via a carbon removal marketplace called Nori.
-The blockchain technology used for NFTs and cryptocurrencies has been criticized for their large carbon footprint https://www.reuters.com/technology/how-big-is-bitcoins-carbon-footprint-2021-05-13s.
+The blockchain technology used for NFTs and cryptocurrencies has been criticized for their large carbon footprints https://www.reuters.com/technology/how-big-is-bitcoins-carbon-footprint-2021-05-13.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)